ORIGINAL MAGAZINE COVER Saturday Evening Post

 It measures approx. 11 by 14 inches tall.

-Condition: Good - some foxing on edge of cover and 2 very small tears at edge
+Condition: Good - a few small tears at edge